EVERSE-ResearchSoftware/RSQKit/pages/rs_quality/fair_rs.md

 ### Findable
 - Create a description of your software to make it discoverable by search engines and other search tools
+- Use standards (such as [CodeMeta][codemeta]) to describe interoperable metadata for your software (see [Research Software Metadata Guidelines][rsmg-1])
 - Place your software in a public software repository (and ideally register it in a [general-purpose or domain-specific software registry][software-registries])
 - Use a unique and persistent identifier (DOI) for your software (e.g. by depositing your code on [Zenodo][zenodo]), which is also useful for citations - note that depositing your data/code on GitHub and similar software repositories may not be enough as they may change their open access model or disappear completely in the future, so archiving your code means it stands a better chance at being preserved

 ### Accessible
-- Make sure people can freely, legally and easily get a copy your software
+- Make sure people can obtain get a copy your software using standard communication protocols (e.g. HTTP, FTP, etc.)
-- Structure your code using common patterns and use coding conventions to make your code readable and understandable by people (once they obtain a copy of it), i.e. make your code accessible in the *intelligible* sense
-- The code and its description has to be available even when the software is no longer actively developed (this include previous versions of the software)
+- The code and its description (metadata) has to be available even when the software is no longer actively developed (this includes earlier versions of the software)

 ### Interoperable
 - Explain the functionality of your software and protocols for interaction with it
-- Use standard formats for inputs and outputs
+- Use community-agreed standard formats for inputs and outputs of your software and its metadata (e.g. [CodeMeta][codemeta])
 - Communicate with other software and tools via standard protocols and APIs

 ### Reusable
-- Document your software (including its functionality, and how to install and run it) to make it more understandable by others who may wish to reuse or extend it
+- Document your software (including its functionality, how to install and run it) to make it more understandable by others who may wish to reuse or extend it
-- Follow best practices for software development (including structuring your code in reusable functions with a single functionality that can be built on top of, coding conventions, code readability and verifying its correctness)
+- Follow best practices for software development, e.g. structure your code using common patterns and use coding conventions to make your code readable and understandable by people
-- Test your software and make sure it works on different platforms/operating systems to make it more reusable
+- Test your software and make sure it works on different platforms/operating systems
 - Give a licence to your software clearly stating how it can be reused
 - State how to cite your software, so people can give you credit when they reuse it
-- Include a contributor policy so that others can contribute to your code and credit for contributions is provided

 ## Tools and practices for FAIR research software development